FAQs

 No, my approach to nervous system recovery is an individual process.

-Not at this time.
-However, you may submit an inquiry using the form below to briefly describe your situation and see if a one time consultation might be a good fit for you.
+Not typically, however, you may submit an inquiry using the form below to briefly describe your situation and see if a one time consultation might be a good fit for you.

 I offer a 15 minute introductory video call after your application has been completed and accepted.